-After graduating summa cum laude from the University of Georgia School of Law, Justin clerked for the Honorable Leigh I. Saufley of the Maine Supreme Judicial Court.
+After graduating magna cum laude from the University of Georgia School of Law, Justin clerked for the Honorable Leigh I. Saufley of the Maine Supreme Judicial Court.
 Justin joined LeBlanc & Young in 2001, where he focuses on helping clients develop their estate plans, administer estates and trusts, and implement business succession plans.
 Justin has extensive experience in difficult probate matters and often serves as a court-appointed independent fiduciary, working with all parties to resolve complex and contentious matters respectfully, and efficiently.
 Justin is a mediator, trained in the Harvard Law School method of non-caucus mediation, where all parties work collaboratively to arrive at a client-driven settlement.
 Best Lawyers named Justin as Portland, Maine’s Trusts and Estates “Lawyer of the Year” for 2019.

 - University of Georgia School of Law (J.D., 1999), magna cum laude; articles editor, Journal of Intellectual Property Law

 - University of Vermont (B.A., 1993; Academic All-American Mens Gymnastics)

 - Fellow, American College of Trusts and Estates Counsel (ACTEC)